 Upon arrival to your exotic location or downtown hotel getaway, the excitement of a new adventure often permits you to neglect some of the more unpleasant tasks.
 Bed bugs, two words every traveller dreads.
 Preparation is key to ensure that you fully protect yourself from bed bugs.

-It’s important to remember that bed bugs can be found anywhere, from the homes of the rich and famous to well-established hotels.
+Bed bugs can be found anywhere, from the homes of the rich and famous to well-established hotels.
 It is important to check for bed bugs on arrival.
-Once you arrive in the room, the natural motion is to throw your luggage or jacket on to the bed, this is not a good move if you have not checked the bed bug situation or you will be bringing home an infested suitcase.
-We would recommend that your luggage is kept off the floor and away from the walls and furniture & that you place your items into a clean bath tub.
+Once you arrive in the room, the natural motion is to throw your luggage or jacket onto the bed.
+This is not a good move if you have not checked the bed bug situation, as you’ll risk bringing home an infested suitcase.
+We would recommend that your luggage is kept off the floor and away from the walls and furniture, and that you place your items into a clean bath tub.

-There are different measures that you can take but first of all, the most important thing, check your bed.
+There are different measures that you can take but, first of all, the most important thing is to check your bed.

-These are a few simple steps on how to effectively check your bed for bed bugs:
+How to check your bed for bed bugs

 - You will need a torch and a credit card before you begin your check.

-- Move the bed away from the wall and use the torch to look for fleeing bugs, or stains of excrement or signs of blood spots
+- Move the bed away from the wall and use the torch to look for fleeing bugs, stains of excrement, or signs of blood spots.

-- Bed bugs may also be hiding in the crevices between pieces of wood or in the holes of screws, so ensure you thoroughly examine the underside of the bed frame.1
+- Bed bugs may also be hiding in the crevices between pieces of wood or in the holes of screws, so thoroughly examine the underside of the bed frame, too.